Alestrix/venusos2influx/README.md

 Q: Why is the project called venusos2influx and the program bat2influx?
 A: I changed my mind after I had set up the name and forgot about it.
 Now I don't bother changing it again.

+Q: Why don't you just use modbus?
+It's less complicated than MQTT.
+A: I didn't know how to do modbus at first.
+After I looked into it I found out that the AC-Power (`/Ac/ActiveIn/L1/P`) that has a precission of 1 watt when read via MQTT only has a precission of 10 watts when read via modbus.
+That's a no-go for me.

 ## Mentions

 The code is heavily based on [this](https://gist.github.com/zufardhiyaulhaq/fe322f61b3012114379235341b935539)